KoreaLogicDay/KoreaLogicDay.github.io/2025/index.md

 The hotel webpage for the access is [here](https://www.ambatel.com/grandmercure/changwon/ko/main.do#location-1).

+Directions to Hotel

+-From Changwon Jungang Station to the Hotel:
+Take bus number 221 (get off at City 7 Bus Stop) or bus number 220 (get off at Changwon Convention Center Bus Stop).

+-From Gimhae Airport to the hotel:
+After making a reservation, take an Limousine bus bound for Changwon/Masan and get off at Namsan-dong.
+Then take bus number 17 or 109 and get off at City7 Bus Stop.

 ## Accommodation

 The accommodation will be provided at Grand Mercure Ambassador Changwon in Changwon, Korea.
 The check-in is from 15:00 on January 13th, 2025, and the check-out is until 12:00 on January 15th, 2025.
 For detailed information, please ask the front desk.